When it comes to my perimenopausal clients, I don’t like to focus on weight loss.

 Restorative activities are essential to balance the stressors of modern life.

-In a randomized controlled trial, mindfulness meditation was associated with a significantly greater anxiety reduction measured by the Clinical Global Impression of Severity and Improvement and the Beck Anxiety Inventory (Hoge, et al., 2013).
+In a randomized controlled trial, mindfulness meditation was associated with a significant reduction in anxiety as measured by the Clinical Global Impression of Severity and Improvement measure and the Beck Anxiety Inventory (Hoge, et al., 2013).

 3. Reduce stress by reducing stressors, interactions with stressful people, delegation, and speaking up about work stress

-In my health coaching practice, my clients are overburdened with the expectations of daily life.
+In our coaching practice, my clients are overburdened with the expectations of daily life.
 Heavy work hours, responsibilities, work-life balance challenges, relationship stress, and hesitation with delegating responsibilities all contributed to burnout.

 In the 2017 Women in the Workplace Study, researchers found that on average, 54% of women do all or most of the household work compared to 22% of men.
 This gap worsens when couples have children.